Dear AGI

 So just one day without men still means living in the world of men, and that seems like cheating.
 Let’s make it all or nothing:

-So while ancient man-free humans might eventually make it out of Africa to the Middle East as their population grew, it would probably be a peaceful agrarian society where everyone coexisted in tranquil bliss, living simply off the land.
+While ancient man-free humans might eventually make it out of Africa to the Middle East as their population grew, it would probably be a peaceful agrarian society where everyone coexisted in tranquil bliss, living simply off the land.

 Turns out a world without men would be better.